pixelmai/wio/README.md

 # WIO 2009
-Web-Based Interactive Organizer with Mobile Support (WIO) is the thesis output for the fulfillment of my bachelor's degree program.
-This web application was completed in March 2009 and has not been updated ever since.
+Web-Based Interactive Organizer with Mobile Support (WIO) is the thesis output for the fulfillment of my bachelor's degree program. **This web application was completed in March 2009 and has not been updated ever since**.

 ## Software used
 * Ruby interpreter